-2.0.0% 2D 4 DD 3.6 11 1.1 DD O T 3.8.3 3D APP Manually, with one operations engine simulated 1 7 to DH/A inoperative; engine of 200 ft failure has to be - prior to final approach course, maintain declared or (60 m) or simulated during final assigned altitudes within given limits without descending to higher approach before below applicable minimum altitudes and maintain minima if passing 1 000 ft above headings within given limits; required aerodrome level until - select, tune, identify and confirm the operational status of by the touchdown or through ground and aircraft navigation equipment to be used for the approach the complete missed approach procedure. procedure approach procedure.
-COM Or - establish two-way communications with ATC using the Manually, with one proper communications phraseology and techniques, either engine simulated inoperative; engine Intentionally Intentionally left in failure has to be left in blank blank simulated during final - comply in a timely manner with all clearances, approach after passing the outer marker (OM) within a distance of not - establish the appropriate aircraft configuration and more than 4 NM until airspeed/V-speed considering turbulence, wind shear or touchdown or through other meteorological and operating conditions; the complete missed - complete the aircraft checklist items appropriate to the approach procedure. phase of flight or approach segment, including engine out approuch procedure. approach and landing checklist, as appropriate; - apply necessary adjustment to the published DH and visibility criteria for the aeroplane approach category when required, such as NOTAMs, inoperative aeroplane and ground navigation equipment, inoperative visual aids associated with the landing environment; associated with the fanding chynolinicht,
+3.8.3 3D APP Manually, with one PRO operations / 11 I engine simulated - select and comply with the ILS or LPV instrument to DH/A inoperative; engine approach procedure to be performed; of 200 ft failure has to be - prior to final approach course, maintain declared or (60 m) or simulated during final assigned altitudes within given limits without descending to higher approach before below applicable minimum altitudes and maintain minima if passing 1 000 ft above headings within given limits; required aerodrome level until - select, tune, identify and confirm the operational status of - touchdown or through ground and aircraft navigation equipment to be used for the 2 the complete missed approach 1 approach procedure.
+COM procedure approach procedure.
+Or - establish two-way communications with ATC using the Manually, with one proper communications phraseology and techniques, either engine simulated personally, or, if appropriate, direct co-pilot/safety pilot to T., ((11 inoperative; engine do so, as required for the phase of flight or approach - Intentionally left in failure has to be left in blank blank simulated during final - comply in a timely manner with all clearances, approach after passing instructions, and procedures issued by ATC and advise the outer marker (OM) accordingly if unable to comply.
+FPA/FPM within a distance of not - establish the appropriate aircraft configuration and more than 4 NM until airspeed/V-speed considering turbulence, wind shear or touchdown or through other meteorological and operating conditions; the complete missed - complete the aircraft checklist items appropriate to the approach procedure. phase of flight or approach segment, including engine out approach and landing checklist, as appropriate; - apply necessary adjustment to the published DH and visibility criteria for the aeroplane approach category when required, such as NOTAMs, inoperative aeroplane and ground navigation equipment, inoperative visual aids associated with the landing environment;

-- on final approach course, allow no more than 1⁄2 scale deflection of the localiser and/or glideslope indications; - maintain declared approach airspeeds within given limits; - maintain a stabilised descent to the DH to permit completion of the visual portion of the approach and landing with minimal manoeuvring; and - initiate the missed approach procedure, upon reaching the DH, when the required visual references for the intended runway are not obtained.
+2D APP Non-precision - on final approach course, allow no more than $\frac{1}{2}$ scale deflection of the localizer and/or glideslope indications; - maintain declared approach airspeeds within given limits; - maintain a stabilized descent to the DH to permit completion of the visual portion of the approach and landing with minimal manoeuvring; and - initiate the missed approach procedure, upon reaching the DH, when the required visual references for the intended runway are not obtained.
 3D linear vertical deviations (e.g. RNP APCH (LNAV/VNAV) using BaroVNAV): not more than - 75 ft below the vertical profile at any time, and not more than + 75 ft above the vertical profile at or below 1 000 ft above aerodrome level.
-3D (LNAV/VNAV) 'linear' lateral deviations: cross-track error/deviation should normally be limited to ± 1⁄2 the RNP value associated with the procedure.
+3D (LNAV/VNAV) 'linear' lateral deviations: cross-track error/deviation should normally be limited to $\pm \frac{1}{2}$ the RNP value associated with the procedure.
 Brief deviations from this standard up to a maximum of 1 time the RNP value are allowable.
-2D operations down to the MDH/A (3.8.4 AP9) APP Non-precision approach down to the MDH/A PRO - select and comply with the PBN, VOR/ LOC/ LOC BC or NDB instrument approach procedure to be performed; - complete the aircraft checklist items appropriate to the phase of flight or approach segment, including engine out approach and landing checklist, as appropriate; - prior to final approach course, maintain declared altitudes in given limits without descending below applicable minimum altitudes, and maintain headings as given; - select, tune, identify, confirm and monitor the operational status of ground and aircraft navigation equipment to be used for the approach procedure.
+PRO operations down to the MDH/A (3.8.4 AP9) approach down to the MDH/A select and comply with the PBN, VOR/ LOC/ LOC BC or NDB instrument approach procedure to be performed; complete the aircraft checklist items appropriate to the phase of flight or approach segment, including engine out approach and landing checklist, as appropriate; prior to final approach course, maintain declared altitudes in given limits without descending below applicable minimum altitudes, and maintain headings as given; select, tune, identify, confirm and monitor the operational status of ground and aircraft navigation equipment to be used for the approach procedure.
 Intentionally left in blank Intentionally left in blank